 - The 1001s

-I first saw the 1001s date in August 2018, and appear to have rotated in a new set of bot avatars in June 2019.
+I first saw the 1001s in August 2018; the operator(s) appear to cycle out avatars and rotate in new ones fairly regularly.
 They visit both mainland and private estates.
-They tend to appear at altitude and free-fall to the ground.
-So named because they seem to prefer an initial altitude of 1001m unless they're drawn to a landing point.
-Most 1001s have blank profiles and carry two to three inworld scripts; many are full alpha (full transparent inworld); others are default avatars.
+So named because they used to prefer to arrive at initial altitude of 1001m.
+Most 1001s have blank profiles and carry two to three inworld scripts; some are full alpha (full transparent inworld); others are default avatars.
 I don't know their purpose.

 SurveyTeam (I initially called them The 3524s) is a group of bots operating on mainland since February 2019.
 (The operator of the bots saw this page and got in touch.)
 They're very lightweight in terms of server/script load, prefer to arrive at 3524m altitude unless they are drawn to a landing point, and almost always depart quickly.
 SurveyTeam reviews land ownership information for regions: parcel sizes, owners, sale prices, prim capacity, ownership, etc., and makes the information accessible and searchable by avatar or group key (UUID) — that information is public in-world, but Linden Lab does not make it searchable.
 Want to see for yourself?
 Go to SurveyTeam.xyx and sign in with your SL username to get a validation code sent to you inworld.
 Enter that validation code (it's like a one-time password) and take a look.
 (Remember, the data are mainland-only.)